NATIONAL COMPANY, INC.

 Meter Zero Pot location moved behind Audio Output tube socket

-HRO-5A1 "late version" introduced July 1946 - Features an "improved" Noise Limiter circuit that is now built directly onto the chassis.
+HRO-5A1 "last version" introduced July-Aug 1946 - Features an "improved" Noise Limiter circuit that is now built directly onto the chassis.
+NL circuit is slightly changed compared to earlier version.
 New "standard" circuit for Crystal Filter that uses a six-position Selectivity control and a variable capacitor Phasing control - end of the dual variable capacitor type Crystal Filter.
 Wider spacing between Selectivity and Phasing controls on new filter.

-Also, for HRO-5A1 "late version" - New serial number location on right side-top of chassis edge midway back
+Also, for HRO-5A1 "last version" - New serial number location on rightside-top of chassis edge midway back

-Also, for HRO-5A1 "late version" - New serial number format using three digits to identify the production run, a space and then four digits to identify the receiver
+Also, for HRO-5A1 "last version" - New serial number format using three digits to identify the production run, a space and then four digits to identify the receiver

-Also, for HRO-5A1 "late version" - Same cabinet as late WWII used with no ventilation holes in back or louvers on sides but "NC" decal now applied under lid (was discontinued during WWII)
+Also, for HRO-5A1 "last version" - Same cabinet as late WWII used with no ventilation holes in back or louvers on sides but "NC" decal now applied under lid (was discontinued during WWII)

-Also, for HRO-5A1 "late version" - New S-meter with square shaped housing made by Marion Electric.
+Also, for HRO-5A1 "last version" - New S-meter with square shaped housing made by Marion Electric.
 Conformed with the S-meter used on the NC-240D

-Also, for HRO-5A1 "late version" - Cadmium-plated chassis replaces the gray-painted chassis
+Also, for HRO-5A1 "last version" - Cadmium-plated chassis replaces the gray-painted chassis

-Late 1946 - HRO-6 introduced with a supposedly "improved" Noise Limiter circuit - external appearance of receiver remains unchanged.
-It's known that HRO-6s and HRO-5TA1s were built with-in the same production run - run 184.
+Late 1946 - HRO-6 introduced with a supposedly "improved" Noise Limiter circuit, however this NL circuit is the same as that used in the "last version" HRO-5A1 - external and internal appearance of receiver remains unchanged from "last version" HRO-5A1.
+It's known that HRO-6s and last HRO-5TA1s were built with-in the same production run - run 184.
 See "HRO Serial Number Log" (above) - the two reported SN for HRO-6 are production run 184 0297 and 184 0697 and eight of the HRO-5TA1 serial numbers are also production run 184.
 It's also interesting that four HRO-5TA1 receivers apparently have higher serial numbers than the highest HRO-6.
-It appears that the HRO-6 serial numbers are inter-mixed with the HRO-5A-1 serial numbers.
-It's possible that National considered designating the "late version" of the HRO-5A1 as an HRO-6 since there were so many changes to that receiver from the proceeding versions.
-Perhaps some of the "late version" HRO-5A1 receivers were tagged as HRO-6 since there appears to be no physical difference between the examples other than the ID tag.
+It appears that the HRO-6 serial numbers are issued in a block between 184 02xx and 184 07xx but it's also possible that the serial number of HRO-6 and HRO-5A1 are intermixed on run-184.
+It's possible that National considered designating the "last version" HRO-5A1 as an HRO-6 since there were so many changes to that receiver from the proceeding versions.
 National probably stopped using the HRO-6 designation because of the developing design work for the HRO-7.
-From the serial numbers it appears that only a small quantity of HRO-6s were so designated,...probably less than 100 receivers.
+From the serial numbers and known examples of the receiver it appears that only a small quantity of HRO-6s were so designated,...probably less than 100 receivers.

 |1947-1953 - General

-HRO-7 introduced in mid-1947 - major redesign of external appearance, coil graphs, coil removal levers (new,) voltage regulator added
+HRO-7 introduced in Aug 1947 - major redesign of external appearance, coil graphs, coil removal levers (new,) voltage regulator added

 HRO-50 introduced in 1950, followed by HRO-50-1 - major redesign of receiver with HRO-50 having built-in power supply, direct readout dial, push-pull audio - HRO-50-1 adds third IF amplifier and uses two dual-IF transformers